Data Scientist - NIHR BioResource based in Cambridge

 We provide the major, nationally accessible resource to improve healthcare and the long-term prevention, diagnosis and treatment of disease.
 Our mission is to facilitate human health research and its transformation into medical practice.

-We have over 200,000 consented volunteers, from the general population and patients with common and rare diseases.
+We have almost 300,000 consented volunteers, from the general population and patients with common and rare diseases.
 Having provided their samples, BioResource volunteers are willing to be recalled to participate in academic and industry-led experimental medicine and clinical research studies.

 Our participants don’t take part in clinical trials but provide lifestyle, health and genetic information that speeds medical research.